‘Pipe down’: Biden allies step up calls for Dems to rally around president

 Yasmin Nelson, a senior policy adviser at Holland & Knight and former senior policy adviser to Vice President Harris when she served in the Senate, said despite the noise, Democrats have to stay focused on the ticket they have.

-“Biden-Harris is the ticket and it’s not in Democrats best interest to entertain anything other than that.
-The campaign has a year to show voters the difference they’ve made and the significant legislative success over the first term, amidst extreme odds,” said Nelson.
+“Biden-Harris is the ticket, and it’s not in Democrats best interest to entertain anything other than that.
+The campaign has a year to show voters the difference they’ve made and the significant legislative success over the first term, amidst extreme odds,” Nelson said.
 “They have to remind voters of that fight daily and build the brand around that success.”

 Daschle also called for unity in the face of Biden’s primary challengers and for Biden allies to stay engaged over the next year.